projecteternitybestproject/Eternity-4-Dummies/index.md

-Get Credentials: Gets all the saved passwords from browsers (google,firefox etc) File binder: Makes the binded program to open, but you still get the account Debug mode: If something isn't working, use this and try pressing build to see your error
+Get Credentials: Gets all the saved passwords from browsers (google,firefox etc) File binder: Makes the binded program to open, but you still get the account Debug mode: If something isn't working, use this and try pressing build to see your error Fake message: When the victim opens your stealer, he gets a fake error with your text Stealer name: Just call your stealer whatever you want eg: gabb

 ```